rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

 ##### Upload an object

 To upload a new object to a container, perform a **PUT** request.
-Include the file to be uploaded along with any additional options that you want such as file content-type headers.
+Include the file you want to upload along with any additional options you want, such as file content-type headers.
 The following example uploads a file called **style.css** to a container called **static** with a content-type of **text/css**.